Cosmetic Procedures for Aging Skin

 When you notice the appearance of wrinkles along the upper lip contour and a sagging of the jowls, you need more than botox to restore your youthful looks.
 But with so many cosmetic procedures to choose from, it’s hard to know which will serve your needs best.
 A facelift?
 Resurfacing?
 Laser?
 A chemical peel?
 Fillers?

 Before you consult a clinic, here are a few pointers to help determine which procedure might be appropriate for your particular problem.

-It’s obviously sad if you feel you need a facelift at the tender age of 40, but the earlier you start with the procedure the better.
 According to surgeons, if you undergo your first facelift when your skin is still relatively elastic, results can last up to 20 years, meaning you’ll need fewer repeat operations during the course of your life.
 Therefore, consider getting your first facelift before you reach the age of 50.

 A complete facelift—or a rhytidectomy as it’s referred to in medical jargon—includes several procedures starting with the mid facelift.